-Beginning with the third quarter of 2013, non-employee directors receive an annual board retainer of \$150,000 consisting of \$50,000 in cash, \$50,000 in stock options (based on the fair market value of the option computed in accordance with FASB ASC Topic 718) and \$50,000 in deferred share units granted under our Omnibus Plan.
+Our non-employee directors receive an annual board retainer of \$150,000 consisting of \$50,000 in cash, \$50,000 in stock options (based on the fair market value of the option computed in accordance with FASB ASC Topic 718) and \$50,000 in deferred share units granted under our Omnibus Plan.
 The non-employee Chairman of the Board will be paid annual compensation of \$225,000, consisting of \$75,000 in cash, \$75,000 in stock options and \$75,000 in deferred share units granted under our Omnibus Plan.
-The chair of the Audit Committee, Compensation Committee and Nominating Committee will each receive additional annual cash compensation of \$20,000, \$10,000 and \$5,000, respectively.
+The chair of the Audit Committee, Compensation Committee and Nominating and Corporate Governance Committee will each receive additional annual cash compensation of \$20,000, \$10,000 and \$5,000, respectively.
 Cash payments are paid on or before the end of the quarter and equity grants are made on the last business day of the quarter.
+Directors may elect to receive all or a portion of the cash portion of their annual retainer and any additional payments for service as a chair in the form of deferred share units granted under our Omnibus Plan.
+Our directors do not receive additional fees for attending board or committee meetings.

-The following table provides summary information concerning compensation paid or accrued by us to or on behalf of non-employee directors for services rendered to us during 2013.
+The following table provides summary information concerning compensation paid or accrued by us to or on behalf of nonemployee directors for services rendered to us during 2014.